-The beliefs of the Orthodox East and Roman Catholic West may seem similar on the surface, but in reality, they are quite different.
-In this post, we list some of the differences between the doctrine and theology of Orthodox and the Roman Catholic Churches.
+The beliefs and practices of the Orthodox East and Roman Catholic West may seem similar on the surface, but in reality, they are quite different.
+In this post, we list some of the differences between the Eastern Orthodox and Roman Catholic Churches.

 Please Note: this list is not exhaustive and only begins to skim the surface of this topic.